metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     don't include any personal information such as user names, email or system details.
     - Bugs may exist which could break things, while I do my best to avoid bugs you might want to report your findings to be fixed.
+    - If you believe there is security or privacy issue please see [Security.md](../SECURITY.md)

 [Table of Contents](#table-of-contents)